carlbarrdahl/spotify-kontrol-app/README.md

 A small app that listens and exectues commands through websockets and returns player object

+## How to use
+For now you have to set the Websocket server manually in /app/main.js

 ## Examples
 Pause current track
 `ws.send({command: 'pause'});`